Alonzo Russell (American football)

-Alonzo Jermey Russell (born September 29, 1992) is an American football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
-He played college football at the University of Toledo and signed with the Cincinnati Bengals as an undrafted free agent in 2016.
-He has been a member of the Cincinnati Bengals, Arizona Cardinals and New York Giants of the National Football League (NFL), and Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Alonzo Jermey Russell (born September 29, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Toledo Rockets and signed with the Cincinnati Bengals as an undrafted free agent in 2016.
+He was also a member of the Cincinnati Bengals, Arizona Cardinals and New York Giants of the National Football League (NFL), and Winnipeg Blue Bombers and Ottawa Redblacks of the Canadian Football League (CFL).

 College career

-After redshirting the 2011 season, Russell's collegiate debut came against the Arizona Wildcats where he hauled in three receptions for 71 yards and one touchdown.
+After redshirting the 2011 season at the University of Toledo, Russell's collegiate debut came against the Arizona Wildcats where he hauled in three receptions for 71 yards and one touchdown.
 In week 3, Russell caught six passes for a career high 152 yards and one touchdown in a 27-15 victory against the Bowling Green Falcons.
 He ranked second on the team with 56 catches, 960 yards and five touchdowns, earning him third-team All-MAC.
 In 2013, Russell earned third team All-MAC for the second straight season.
 Russell caught a game winning touchdown pass from 11 yards out against Bowling Green in the final two minutes of play.
 In 2014, Russell caught a career best eight touchdowns and also had at least two receptions in all 13 games played.
 He earned third team All-MAC for the third straight season.
 In 2015, Russell would have 36 receptions for 618 yards and five touchdowns, earning him second team All-MAC.
 Russell ranks fifth in Rocket's history with 202 catches, fourth in receiving yards with 3,076 and tied for forth with 24 touchdown receptions.
 Russell holds Toledo's record with 50 straight games with a reception.